Sinestro Corps: Entity

 As the embodiment of fear which is connected to the yellow light of the Emotional Spectrum, Parallax is revealed to be the emotional entity for the Sinestro Corps.
 Born when one of the earliest life forms first felt terror, it is insect-like in appearance.
 Parallax was the first of the seven entities to be captured by a still unknown person and currently is held captive in Ryut.
 The Sinestro Corps insignia is based on drawings created by life forms who looked into the mouth of Parallax and lived to tell the tale.

 Book of Parallax

 The Book of Parallax holds in its pages all the history of the Yellow Light of Fear and of the greatest Sinestro Corpsmen histories.
 For unknown reasons the book was chained to Lyssa Drak with yellow energy by Sinestro himself.
 This was possibly for the need to have a historian for his Corps and a way for Sinestro to revisit his Corps' success.
-Lyssa Drak is quite loyal to Sinestro and highly devoted to updating the Book and keeping it safe.
+Lyssa Drak is loyal to Sinestro and devoted to updating the Book and keeping it safe.